 Many lupus patients have a history of miscarriages, intrauterine growth restriction (IUGR), and preterm birth.
 As a result of their lupus, many women have also sustained kidney damage, which can increase risk for the fetus.
 If you have lupus, it might be best to wait to get pregnant until:

 - Your disorder has been inactive for 6 months or more.

 - Your disorder is under control with the help of medication

 - Your blood pressure and kidney function are both normal.

 If you get pregnant, you run the risk of lupus antibodies crossing the placenta and affecting your baby.
 The fetus may develop complications such as:

 - Slow heart rate

 - Low white blood cell count

-Generally, the antibodies slowly disappear and the baby’s symptoms clear up after birth.
+Generally, the antibodies slowly disappear, and the baby’s symptoms will clear up after birth.
 You can continue taking hydroxychloroquine during pregnancy, and if you experience a flare-up, you can take a low dosage of prednisone, methylprednisolone, or an immunosuppressant under the instruction and care of your physician.